 - Malfunctioning blower: A bad motor or unbalanced fan could stop airflow over the evaporator coil.

-If your AC freezes up, contact the NATE-certified professionals at Service Experts Heating & Air Conditioning to fix the problem.
+If your AC freezes up, contact the ACE-certified professionals at Service Experts Heating & Air Conditioning to fix the problem.
 We have years of experience helping homeowners troubleshoot their air conditioners, and we’re confident we can get things operating again fast.
 Contact us at 330-236-4793 to book air conditioning repair in Ravenna with us right away.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.